Is my accent hurting my career?

 A question I’ve asked myself many times…

 Recently, Vladimir shared with me how he feels about his foreign accent and wondered if it is holding him back professionally.
-While there is no doubt having an accent can impact your first impression, there are ways to be sure you are coming across as the qualified professional you are regardless!
+While there is no doubt that it can impact your first impression, there are ways to be sure you are coming across as the qualified professional you are regardless!

-But first, I want to share with you some research studies looking into how people truly view accents:
+But first, I want to share with you some research studies looking into this topic:

 - In 2010 there was a study done that asked a group of people with differing accents to record simple statements such as “ants don’t sleep”.
 Through their study, they found that the native English speakers were rated as the most truthful, while those with the heaviest accents were thought of as the least truthful.
 (Source: Max Planck Institute)